 Cannabis has been used for years for the treatment of several diseases.
-CBD is the non-psychoactive ingredient in cannabis, while THC is the non-psychoactive ingredient of cannabis, while THC is the psychoactive ingredient.
+CBD is the non-psychoactive ingredient in cannabis, while THC is the non-psychoactive ingredient of cannabis.
 The two ingredients have anticonvulsant effects in most animals; they are, however, pro-convulsant in some other animal models used.
 No sizable record is available about chronic animal models.
 Both THC and cannabis are anticonvulsant in many animal models.

 Here is the full scientific article if you wish to download it.

 The tolerability of THC is limited by its psychotropic effects, and many animal models have recorded the anticonvulsant effects of this unique product.
 Scientific studies have not been able to detect the antiepileptic mechanism of CBD.

 The mechanism may, however, involve equilibrative nucleoside transporter, using the orphan G-protein-coupled receptor GPR55, the transient receptor potential of ankyrin type 1 channel, the alpha-3 and alpha-1 glycine receptors, the 5-HT1a receptor and the transient receptor potential of melastatin type 8 channel.
 CBD has been discovered to have both anti-inflammatory and neuroprotective effects continue reading to find out more about the potential therapeutic effect of cannabidiol in neuropsychiatric disorders including epilepsy.

 C. sativa contains over 80 terpenophenolic compounds, which are all called cannabinoids.
 These compounds are available in various relative proportions, which is determined by the particular strain.
 The compounds are, and their characterization and isolation have led to several studies revealing the psychotropic effects of the product are consequent of THC produced from the acid derivative obtained after heating.